DataIntellectTech/TorQ/docs/Overview.md

         and/or columns of those tables with different parameters if required, and also offers decompression.

-    11. Data access API: A streamlined method to retrieve data across a variety of vanilla and exotic processes.
+    11. Data Access API: A streamlined method to retrieve data across a variety of vanilla and exotic processes.

 AquaQ TorQ will wrap easily around kdb+tick and therefore around any